What Does a Facilities Manager Do?

 - Occupancy & Space Planner

-The Facilities Leader is, in many ways, the glue that binds their organization together.
+The Facilities Manager is, in many ways, the glue that binds their organization together.
 From ensuring the building is properly maintained, to spatial planning, asset management, and ensuring issues are addressed with minimal downtime, the FM’s success is critical to the company’s prosperity.
 Many titles reflect such diversity in responsibilities, such as:

 - Facilities System Specialist